polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

-All trie nodes are stored in RocksDB and part of the trie state can get pruned, i.e. a key-value pair can be deleted from the storage when it is out of pruning range for non archive nodes.
+All trie nodes are stored in RocksDB and part of the trie state can get pruned, i.e. a key-value pair can be deleted from the storage when it is out of pruning range for non-archive nodes.
 We do not use [reference counting](http://en.wikipedia.org/wiki/Reference_counting) for performance reasons.